NVIDIA/NeMo-Framework-Launcher/README.md

 ```

 This command will launch the PPO Critic server on the local computer, using port 5557.
 All the configuration parameters can be modified in the `gpt_ppo_critic.yaml` file, or by overriding them through the CLI command.
 Ensure `inference.server=True` is set in the configuration of this job to correctly launch the server.

-Note: data parallelism is not available for the servers, so only a single copy of the model will be available.

 ##### 5.15.2.4 Launching the PPO Actor Training
 <a id="markdown-launching-the-ppo-actor-training" name="launching-the-ppo-actor-training"></a>